epcphelan/parsony-services-starter/readme.md

 ##### Use Command-line Tools
-Parsony CLI can help you create a new contract and handler stub through a series of questions.
+Parsony CLI can help you create a new contract and handler stub (as seen below) through a series of questions.
 In the root directory of your WebServices, run :
 ```$xslt
 $ parsony +